Contextual Inversion

 Exploring the characteristics of flint

-On the 10th June 2024 Chichester District Council granted planning permission for this exceptional new isolated paragraph 84 dwelling which enjoys views across the South Downs National Park.
+On the 10th June 2024 Chichester District Council granted planning permission for this exceptional new isolated Paragraph 84 (Para 84) dwelling which enjoys views across the South Downs National Park.
+A great team effort by Hughes Planning & Squires Young Landscape Architecture

 The architectural narrative for this ambitious passive house has developed from the key black and white characteristics of a flint nodule, which is a locally quarried material found in this area.